-Photographers that will be publishing their images in magazines or through offset printing will probably want to stay in the Adobe 1998 RGB color-space since this generally works better when CMYK conversion will be required for offset printing.
+If you will be publishing your images in magazines, or other media using offset printing, you will probably want to stay in the Adobe 1998 RGB color space since this generally works better when CMYK conversion will be required for offset printing.

-Keep in mind that to accurately view and correct digital images in this space you will need to upgrade your monitor to a device that is capable of displaying the extended dynamic color range.
+Keep in mind that to accurately view and correct images in this space you will need to upgrade your monitor to a device that is capable of displaying the extended dynamic color range of Adobe 1998.

 Output Devices and Color Space

-Although files shot in Adobe 1998 can be converted to sRGB, this will only add time to file preparation with no direct quality benefit when printing to photo output devices like our Noritsu QSS 3202 printer.
+Photo printing on our Noritsu QSS 3202 Printer is produced using the sRGB color space, and although images created in Adobe 1998 can be converted to sRGB, this will only add time to file preparation with no direct quality benefit when printing on silver-based photo paper.

-Finally, make sure that your color correcting monitor is located in a stable viewing environment where the ambient lighting will always be about the same.
-Also, avoid working in rooms with brightly colored walls as they will “skew” your color perception to favor the dominant color of the room.
+Finally, make sure that your workstation monitor is located in a stable viewing environment where the ambient lighting will always be about the same.
+Avoid working in an area with brightly colored walls, as they can “skew” your color perception.
 This is key to reliable color management.